apache/cordova-qt/README.md

-PhoneGap/QT
+PhoneGap/Qt
 ================
-PhoneGap/QT is a QT application library that allows for PhoneGap based projects to be built for the QT Platform.
+PhoneGap/Qt is a Qt application library that allows for PhoneGap based projects to be built for the Qt Platform.
 PhoneGap based applications are, at the core, an application written with web technology: HTML, CSS and JavaScript.